The Applegate River in Southern Oregon is best known as a place to catch winter steelhead and trout.

 Many anglers prefer to use artificial lures for wild steelhead, because it results in fewer injuries to the fish.

-A recent article by Medford Mail-Tribune outdoors writer Mark Freeman, who quoted a local guide familiar with the river, notes that fishing with spoons is a popular and effective way to fish for Applegate’s steelhead.
+An article by Medford Mail-Tribune outdoors writer Mark Freeman, who quoted a local guide familiar with the river, notes that fishing with spoons is a popular and effective way to fish for Applegate’s steelhead.

 Steelhead also respond well to other lures, including spinners and jigs.
 Fly anglers also like the challenge of catching wild steelhead, and the Applegate is a good place for this as well.